Protecting Mudgee region from potential environmental and health disaster

 Learn more.

-• Negative and permanent social impacts
+• Negative and permanent social & cultural impacts

 Loss of property values.
 Destruction of community.
 Noise, vibration and traffic.
 Lead in dust and water supply.